Battery backup vs. generator: which one earns its keep?

 A home battery provides quiet, clean, automatic backup power.
 When the grid fails, it switches on within seconds to keep your lights, internet, and fridge running.
 It doesn’t burn fuel or release fumes, and most systems last a decade or more with minimal upkeep.

 If you have solar panels, the battery can recharge from the sun during the day and run your essentials at night.
-That same setup can also lower electric bills by storing power for use during peak hours.
-Many homeowners choose batteries for the comfort of knowing they have clean, silent backup that works on its own.
+That same setup can also lower electric bills by storing power for use during peak hours — and in many markets, participation in utility demand response programs can generate additional income simply for having the battery connected.

 Battery backup: Cons